 The Lac de Gras project originally consisted of 81,500 acres of mining leases and mineral claims and was subject to a 50-50 joint venture with Dr. Chris Jennings who subsequently assigned his interest to Springbok Holdings Inc. ("Springbok").
-The North Arrow / Springbok property is contiguous with a 226,000 acre block of claims held by

-Dominion Diamond Corporation (formerly Harry Winston Diamond Mines Ltd.).
+The North Arrow / Springbok property is contiguous with a 226,000 acre block of claims held by Dominion Diamond Corporation (formerly Harry Winston Diamond Mines Ltd.).
 Under the terms of an option agreement announced on September 6th 2011, the Company, Springbok and Dominion agreed to amalgamate the two properties to form a "Joint Venture Property" totaling over 307,000 acres.
 Dominion maintains an option to earn a 55% interest in the Joint Venture Property by funding \$5,000,000 in exploration expenditures over a five year period.
 Upon exercising the option, a joint venture will be formed in which Dominion will hold a 55% interest and the Company and Springbok will equally share a 45% interest in the entire 307,000 acre Joint Venture Property.

 On October 24, 2012, the Company entered into an agreement with Springbok to acquire Springbok's 50% interest in the LDG/GT Property (the "Springbok Interests").
 The Springbok Interests include the right to obtain a 22.5% interest in the Joint Venture Property, subject to the terms and conditions of the option agreement among Springbok, the Company and Dominion.
 On April 29, 2013 the Company announced it had closed the acquisition of the Springbok Interests for consideration consisting of 1,000,000 post-consolidation common shares of the Company.
-As additional consideration, in the event that Dominion exercises its option and earns 55% interest in the Joint Venture Property and the Company subsequently incurs \$2 million in joint venture expenditures on the Joint Venture Property, the Company will issue to Springbok that number of commons shares of the Company having a value of \$1 million.
+As additional consideration, in the event that Dominion exercises its option and earns 55% interest in the Joint Venture Property and the Company subsequently incurs \$2 million in joint venture expenditures on the Joint Venture Property, the Company will issue to Springbok that number of common shares of the Company having a value of \$1 million.

-During the winter and summer of 2013 Dominion completed an overburden drilling program intended to test the basal tills of the property on a defined grid.
-The program utilized a helicopter portable reverse circulation drill capable of sampling a complete till column to reach basal till not accessed by previous surficial till sampling.
-A total of 757 overburden reverse circulation drill holes (1,704 samples) tested the basal tills of the property for kimberlite indicator minerals (KIMs).
-Subsequent to the year ended July 31, 2014 Dominion informally indicated to the Company that Dominion had incurred in excess of \$5 million in exploration expenditures on the Lac de Gras Property.
+No exploration work was completed on the property during calendar 2014.
+During the period ended October 31, 2014 Dominion informally indicated to the Company that Dominion had incurred in excess of \$5 million in exploration expenditures on the Lac de Gras Property.
 The Company is waiting on a final accounting of the exploration expenditures incurred during the option period and is working with Dominion to finalize a formal joint venture agreement intended to govern the further exploration and evaluation of the property.
-An exploration program and budget for calendar 2014 has not been presented and a 2014 exploration program is not anticipated.
+An exploration program and budget for calendar 2015 has not been presented to the Company by Dominion.